DAcorey/da-react-boilerplate/README.md

 * [React Router v6 API Reference](https://reactrouter.com/docs/en/v6/api)
 * [React Router v6 Main Concepts](https://reactrouter.com/docs/en/v6/getting-started/concepts)

-Below is an [overview of React Router v6](#react-router-v6-overview) and a section for [removing React Router v6](#removing-react-router).
+Below is an [overview of React Router v6](#react-router-v6-overview) and a section for [removing React Router](#removing-react-router).

 ### React Router v6 Overview

-**This boilerplate uses the latest React Router version, v6** For those who are familiar with earlier versions of React Router, here's a run down of the latest and greatest from React Router.
+**This boilerplate uses the latest React Router version, v6.** For those who are familiar with earlier versions of React Router, here's a run down of the latest and greatest from React Router.

 **First off, check out the above [React Router v6 Overview](https://reactrouter.com/docs/en/v6/getting-started/overview).** *Everything here is simply a reiteration of key points in that document.*